 About Pim de Morree

-Co-founder Pim de Morree also started Corporate Rebels after saying goodbye to a corporate job.
-That was just three years after finishing his studies in Industrial Engineering and Management Science and Innovation Management at the Eindhoven University of Technology.
-Besides travelling the world and researching, he writes for the Corporate Rebels blog, advises companies, and gives keynote presentations to inspire organisations to radically change the way they work.
+Co-founder Pim de Morree co-founded Corporate Rebels after saying goodbye to a frustrating corporate job.
+That was three years after finishing his studies in Industrial Engineering and Management Science and Innovation Management at the Eindhoven University of Technology.
+Besides travelling the world to research progressive organizations, he writes for the Corporate Rebels blog, advises companies, and gives keynote presentations to inspire organizations to radically change the way they work.
 Together with the rest of the Corporate Rebels team, he supports the growth of a global movement to make work more fun.

 Download images here.